CryptoCultCurt/sion-core/docs/Docs_ENG.md

   to withdraw from strategies the amount of USDC required for the return takes place.
 On the level of collateral below the critical threshold give to the client ability to receive a proportional share of assets from the `Vault`.
 - `payout` - allows you to start the calculation and payment of rewards for all USD+ holders.
-The income is received by strategies, after which the liquidity index on the `UsdPlusToken` is adjusted in relation to the volume of assets on strategies (`Strategy`).
+The income is received by strategies, after which the liquidity index on the `SionToken` is adjusted in relation to the volume of assets on strategies (`Strategy`).

 ###PortfolioManager